lawliet7/goddo-editor/README.md

 - conda install -c conda-forge imutils

 **NOTE: conda forge unfortunately don't have pyqt6 so we are stuck with pyqt 5 for now

+* if you have icon put it in main folder as icon.png